GeorgeHarland/GeorgeHarland/README.md

-Recent graduate in Computer Science and Artificial Intelligence.
+Graduate in Computer Science and Artificial Intelligence.
 Currently self-studying, collaborating on projects, and searching for full time work.

 LinkedIn: